 Yep - and EE has a good range of special upgrade deals for existing customers.
 If you're happy to stick with the provider, in fact, you can upgrade early: on a 12-month SIM you can upgrade to another EE plan after just six months.

 You can switch to a different SIM-only tariff, or grab a contract on a phone.
 Sometimes its existing customer deals include money off top handset deals.
-For instance, when the Samsung Galaxy S9 first came out, EE users could upgrade and get £250 off.

 Can I keep my number if I switch to an EE SIM-only deal?